dmbarbour/awelon/AboutAwelon.md

 Dynamic behaviors are, relatively, a second-class feature in Awelon and RDP.
 They operate under several constraints in order that they can be effectively implemented:

-* cannot output static values (except unit)
+* cannot output static choices (dynamic choice OK)
+* other static outputs must exactly match a template
 * inputs are synchronized and start in one partition
 * rigid structure for output types and latency
-* no support for fractional or negative types
+* cannot input or output fractional or negative types

 Despite these limitations, dynamic behaviors are useful for a wide variety of applications.
 They can model runtime resource or service discovery, plugins and extensions, authorities and capabilities, staged programming or metaprogramming, code distribution, or live update.
 Awelon application models will generally fit the dynamic behavior constraints.